Eurekaleo/Eurekaleo/README.md

 ## About Me

 - 🎓 Artificial Intelligence student at NUS.
-- 🚀 Currently reasearching on Multimodal LLM and Federated Learning.
+- 🚀 Currently reasearching on LLM and MLLM.

 ## Projects
-- ...Waiting for updating please. 🤪
+- ...Waiting for updating please.

 ## Connect with Me

-- Please feel free to contact me anytime. 😉
+- Please feel free to contact me anytime.
 - 📧 Email: mluo@u.nus.edu